The Street of Royalty

 *And walk in the creative footsteps of writer Zora Neale Hurston, artist Romare Breaden and actors at the Arena Players.

 Other nearby markers.
-At least 8 other Billie Holiday Monument. (within shouting distance of this marker); African American Politicians (about 300 feet away, measured in a direct line); Henry Highland Garnett School (about 400 feet away); Courting Justice (about 600 feet away); Buy Where You Can Work Campaign & Higher Education (about 800 feet away); Bethel A.M.E.
-Church (approx. 0.2 miles away); Henry Highland Garnet Park (approx. 0.2 miles away); In Memory of Dr. Lillie May Jackson (was approx. 0.2 miles away but has been reported missing. ).
-Touch for a list and map of all markers in Baltimore.
+At least 8 other markers are within walking distance of this marker.
+Billie Holiday Monument. (within shouting distance of this marker); African American Politicians (about 300 feet away, measured in a direct line); Henry Highland Garnett School (about 400 feet away); Courting Justice (about 600 feet away); Buy Where You Can Work Campaign & Higher Education (about 800 feet away); Bethel A.M.E.
+Church (approx. 0.2 miles away); Henry Highland Garnet Park (approx. 0.2 miles away); Creating an African American Neighborhood (approx. 0.2 miles away).
+Touch for a list and map of all markers in Upton.

 Credits.
-This page was last revised on March 4, 2017.
-This page originally submitted on March 3, 2017, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 109 times since then and 7 times this year.
+This page was last revised on April 17, 2020.
+It was originally submitted on March 3, 2017, by Don Morfe of Baltimore, Maryland.
+This page has been viewed 163 times since then and 3 times this year.
 Photos: 1, 2, 3, 4, 5, 6. submitted on March 3, 2017, by Don Morfe of Baltimore, Maryland. • Bill Pfingsten was the editor who published this page.